game-simple/RPG-Booklets/OpenD6 Legend Rules/Mini OpenD6 Legend.md

 to totaling the dice and comparing the result against a target number.

-**Target Successes (TS)**: This is the minimum number of successes (rolling 4 or higher on a D6) you you need to achieve in order to succeed at whatever you are attempting.
+**Target Successes (TS)**: This is the minimum number of successes (rolling 4 or higher on a D6) you need to achieve in order to succeed at whatever you are attempting.
 Target Successes function under the Legend System similarly to the way Target Numbers work under traditional OpenD6.